Skip to main content

 If a class cannot meet in person because of severe weather, we may switch to online classes via Zoom.

 *NOTE: Students must be a current member of New England Sci-Tech as a "Teen" or "Family" membership level.
 Having a club membership alone (radio or rocketry club) or supporting membership does not qualify a student for general NEST activities and programs like this.
-Membership must run from at least December through May for class participation, and membership must continue through June for cubes building and launching.
+Membership must run from at least November through May for class participation.

 Please be aware of our Cancellation and Refund Policies.
 For questions, e-mail info@nescitech.org or call 508-720-4179.